gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_benchmark/README.md

 change port com20=com23
 ```

+## Bulk Testing

+If you have a test jig with multiple ESP32 devices and you'd like to run this wolfcrypt benchmark on all of them, check out
+the `testAll.sh` and `testMonitor.sh` scripts in the [../wolfssl_test](../wolfssl_test/README.md) directory.
+Copy those
+bash script files to this project.
+See the `esp32[NN]_PORT` and `esp32[NN]_PUTTY` settings in `testMonitor.sh` that will
+be machine-specific.

 ## VisualGDB

 Open the VisualGDB Visual Studio Project file in the VisualGDB directory and click the "Start" button.